SF2930 Regression Analysis - Course log and updates

 Lecture 3: summary and reading instructions.

-Multiple linear regression model was presented, starting with matrix notations and turning then to the LS normal equations, their solutions and geometrical interpretation of the LS estimators.
-Go through section the 3.2.1, be sure that understand the structure of the matrix X'X and the structure and the role of the hat matrix.
-Go through the example 3.1 and graphical data presentation in section 3.2.1.
+Multiple linear regression model was introduced, starting with matrix notations and turning then to the LS normal equations, their solutions and geometrical interpretation of the LS estimators.
+It is important to remember that, in general, any regression model that is linear in the coefficients (beta's) is a linear regression model, regardless of the shape of the surface it generates.
+Go through section the 3.2.1, be sure that understand the structure of the matrix X'X and the structure and the role of the hat matrix H. Go through the example 3.1 and graphical data presentation in section 3.2.1.

 Go through the sections 3.2.3- 3.2.6 and check the properties of the parameter estimators obtained by both LS and ML approaches.
 Check also Appendix C.4 where the optimality of the LS estimators are stated in Gauss-Markov theorem.

-We start with the global test in multiple regression.
+We discuss shortly the global test in multiple linear regression.
 Go through the section 3.3.1, check the assumptions for constructing the tests of significance, computation formulas for ANOVA representation and read about checking the model adequacy using adjusted coefficient of determination.
 Think why this adjustment is needed?
+I will preset the details during the next lecture.

-The exercises selected for the second exercise session on Monday 30rd of January are already on the home page, see link Exercises.
+The exercises selected for the second exercise session on Monday 24th of January are on the home page, see link Exercises.

 Lecture 2: summary and reading instructions.